From single-particle to many-body chaos in Yukawa--SYK: theory and a cavity-QED proposal: Conclusion

 \section{Conclusion}

 In this work, we introduced a spinless version of the Yukawa--SYK model, where fermions interact via boson-mediated couplings, and showed that it can naturally interpolate between single-particle and many-body chaos.
-By tuning the ratio $\omega_0/g^{2/3}$, which controls the relative strength of the Yukawa interaction to the boson mass scale, we demonstrated a clear crossover from integrable, SYK$_2$-like dynamics to strongly chaotic, SYK$_4$-like behavior.
-This establishes Yukawa--SYK as a natural, tunable platform to study the transition between single-particle and many-body quantum chaos in a controlled setting.
+By tuning the ratio $\omega_0/g^{2/3}$, which controls the competition between the Yukawa interaction and the boson mass scale, we identified a crossover from SYK$_2$-like dynamics at small $\omega_0$ to SYK$_4$-like behavior at large $\omega_0$.
+The crossover itself is resolved through finite-size spectral and dynamical diagnostics, while its two asymptotic limits are anchored by perturbative analyses that explain the emergence of the effective quadratic and quartic descriptions.
+In addition, the rescaling framework introduced here provides clear relations for a quantitative comparison with the SYK$_2$ and SYK$_4$ limits appearing at strong, respectively, low coupling.

-In the extreme strong-coupling regime $\omega_0/g^{2/3} \ll 1$, the model shows signatures of an integrable system, exhibiting Poissonian spectral statistics, a SFF with a superlinear ramp, and an OTOC showing a pre-scrambling plateau.
-At slightly lower couplings, the transition from integrable behavior to that of an interacting system is sharply manifested in both the SFF as a jump of plateau time to the Heisenberg time, and in the OTOC with the absence of a finite-value saturation.
+In the extreme strong-coupling regime $\omega_0/g^{2/3} \ll 1$, the model shows signatures of an integrable system, exhibiting Poissonian spectral statistics, a SFF with a superlinear ramp, and an OTOC showing a pre-scrambling plateau, with quantitative agreement with predictions from the SYK$_2$ model up to long times $t\sim \omega_0^{-5/2}$.
+At slightly lower couplings, the crossover from integrable behavior to that of an interacting system is sharply manifested in both the SFF as a jump of plateau time to the Heisenberg time, and in the OTOC with the absence of a finite-value saturation.

 In the weak-coupling regime $\omega_0/g^{2/3} \gg 1$, the system progressively approaches the chaotic SYK$_4$-like regime.
 The dynamics are dominated by the lowest-energy band in the spectrum, corresponding to the zero-boson occupancy sector, while higher energy bands manifest themselves through superimposed oscillations, whose magnitude consistently decreases as $\omega_0$ increases.
 This behavior provides a concrete signature of the adiabatic decoupling of the higher-boson sectors, which leads to an effective model described by a four-fermion interaction.